A Well-Lived Life 2 - Book 4 - Elyse

 “True, but they are really rolling along.”

-We had a nice dinner at TGI Friday’s and then went to Farrell’s for ice cream since it was just across the parking lot from TGI Friday’s.
+We had a nice dinner at TGI Friday’s and then went to Farrell’s for ice cream because it was just across the parking lot from TGI Friday’s.
 After the ice cream, we headed back to Bethany’s house.
 The kids were in bed, sleeping in Nicholas’ room.
 Kathy and Kurt used Ed’s room, and I got into bed with Bethany and held her tightly while we fell asleep.

 July 29, 1990, Chicago, Illinois